StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/ALTER TABLE.md

   - storage_cooldown_ttl or storage_cooldown_time
   - replication_num

-- For the table has only one partition, partition name is the same as the table name.
-If the table is divided into multiple partitions, you can use `(*)`to modify the properties of all partitions. which is more convenient.
+- For the table that has only one partition, the partition name is the same as the table name.
+If the table is divided into multiple partitions, you can use `(*)`to modify the properties of all partitions, which is more convenient.

 - Execute `SHOW PARTITIONS FROM <table_name>` to view the partition properties after modification.